google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 If the certificate is logged, an SCT MUST be issued.
 Logging the certificate is useful, because monitors ({{monitor}}) can then detect these encoding errors, which may be accepted by some TLS clients.

-A log MUST reject a submission where both the `precertificate` and `certificate` parameters were specified and return the `ambiguous submission` error.

 ## Retrieve Latest Signed Tree Head    {#get-sth}